Research

 Discusses open problems including long-horizon task decomposition, multi-agent data representation, whole-body loco-manipulation boundaries, quality metrics for data ingestion, synthetic data provenance, and the governance of de-facto standards.

 40 references.
 Covers all major systems 2023–2026.
-Self-hosted preprint, not yet on arXiv.
+Self-hosted preprint (not on arXiv).

 Working notes